run-ai/docs/docs/admin/admin-ui-setup/admin-ui-users.md

 __Notes:__

-*   It is possible to connect the Admin UI Users module to the organization's LDAP directory.
+*   It is possible to connect the Admin UI Users module to the organization's SAML provider.
 For further information please contact Run:AI customer support.

 ## Working with Users